 The lodge is not situated in a game-rich area so animal sightings can be infrequent but the photographic opportunities for landscapes are excellent for both day and night photography.

-Having said that, we had lion sightings every day when we stayed at the lodge in November 2012.
-You can read our trip report here
+Having said that, we had lion sightings every day when we stayed at the lodge in November 2012 - you can read our trip report for more details.

 "This eBook is packed with knowledge that can be applied to other parks, safaris and wildlife excursions via the photography lessons and additional advice for photographers" - Amanda Ellis, Pretoria, South Africa